isovector/httw/prose/newbook/10-history.markdown

 > themselves.
 Does Pete shave himself?

 Mathematics had gotten powerful enough to the point where it could express situations like the above, which spelled trouble.
-Either way you slice it, the
+It's deeply reminiscent of Godel's liar paradox above, and as we will see, problems like this will continue to crop up.

+> TODO(sandy): what's the point?